ArPiRobot/ArPiRobot-ImageScripts/README.md

 Scripts to setup an ArPiRobot OS image.

+Also includes scripts to build a cross compilation sysroot using debootstrap.

 ## Supported Boards and OS Images

 - Raspberry Pi: 3B(+), 3A(+), 4B, Zero W, Zero 2 W